-The installation and setup Task are available from the BES Support site.
-To help you ensure that you run Task in the correct order, the installation and setup Task become relevant in the order in which you need to run them.
+The installation and setup Tasks are available from the BES Support site.
+To help you ensure that you run the Tasks in the correct order, the installation and setup Tasks become relevant in the order in which you need to run them.
 So each Task will become relevant only when you need to run it.